The Jordan Valley

 Matthew 15:33

-This time they had seven loaves and a few small fishes, which Jesus took, gave thanks and fed the four thousand men in addition to the women and children, and seven basketfuls were leftover for the disciples to take home.
+This time they had seven loaves and a few small fishes, which Jesus took, gave thanks and fed the four thousand men in addition to the women and children, and seven basketfuls were left over for the disciples to take home.
 Jesus then sent the crowd away and left the place.
 The disciples seem quite ignorant and did not seem to have any compassion for the people nor could they remember Jesus’s works done only a few weeks ago.

 This reminds us of when we don’t remember His works in our lives and seem to go down the wrong path.
 Though we might be in a situation which looks impossible to pass through, let us always remember that nothing is impossible for God and His way of work is something we can’t comprehend.

-The lyric of a song I love says, ‘faith makes a fool of what makes sense’, which is apt in this context.
+The lyric of a song I love says, ‘Faith makes a fool of what makes sense’, which is apt in this context.
 We cannot find sense in a meal insufficient for a small family to feed four thousand plus people with seven loaves and similarly, we cannot understand the way God works in our lives.
 We must have faith like the Canaanite woman had and not get distracted by the evil one who defiles us.

 Reply